awslabs/aws-c-io/README.md

 ## AWS-C-IO

+NONSENSE CHANGE THIS IS JUST GRAEBM TESTING SOMETHING....

 This is a module for the AWS SDK for C. It handles all IO and TLS work for application protocols.

 aws-c-io is an event driven framework for implementing application protocols.
 It is built on top of